 Stubbins was a prolific scorer in War-time football, although sadly the almost 200 goals he got in that period don’t count towards official records.
 Maintaining his ‘other’ job as a draughtsman he turned out regularly for his club and such was his form that he was chosen for England in the 1945 Victory International against Wales at The Hawthorns .

 The Welsh recorded a shock 1-0 victory that day.
-Stubbins was never picked for his country again and with the match not classified as a full international it meant he never won an official cap.
+Stubbins was never picked for his country again and with the match not classified as a full international this meant he never won an official cap.

 In the first season after the war, and before the Football League resumed activities, The centre-forward scored 39 times for Newcastle in the Northern League.
 By this time the club had another promising forward emerging in a certain Jackie Milburn and it might well have been to the benefit of all when Stubbins asked for a transfer.